rebelsky/sams-assorted-musings-reflections/quantitative-reasoning-2025-12-19.md

 When I read that, I lost it.
 I complained to the President, the Dean, the Chair of the Faculty, others [4].
 None of them seems to have understood why I was so upset.

 To be clear: Having your subject completely removed from the College's definition of liberal education feels like an attack.
-Having the bowdlerized version of that definition treated as if it were the actual one compounds the damage.
+Having the bowdlerized version of that definition prented as if it were the actual one compounds the damage.

 After the retreat, an administrator (one I normally respect highly) sent me an apology.
 In doing so, they noted that other department names were also removed from the definition.
 They failed to understand my concern: It's not that my department's name was removed; it's that the modes of thinking computer scientists teach were removed.
 That's inappropriate.
 Highly inappropriate.